k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 The **deploy.flow** process runs the following activities upon the TDM LU deployment:

 - Verifying that the Environment and the Web Services are deployed to Fabric.
-If these are not deployed to Fabric, an error message is given to the user.
+If these are not deployed to Fabric, an error message is returned to the user.

 - Creating the k2masking keyspace in Cassandra if it does not already exist.